When you know yourself and you believe in yourself, the world is your oyster. Ntombizodwa Mhangwani is my name. People call me Ntombi.

 Continual learning is important to me because I come from a background where it was difficult to get even the basic foundation and training.
 I grew up in apartheid South Africa.
 Black people were not even considered important to get an education.
 To be the best where I come from, you have to keep on studying, keep on improving yourself.

 My role model is my mother.
 My mother raised five girls.
-She put all five of us through private school because she was determined to get the best education South Africa could give for us.
+She put all five of us through private school because she was determined to get the best education South Africa could give us.
 My mother taught me to be assertive.
 I am who I am because of her.
 My mother taught me about the value of education and what I would get if I went all the way with it.

 I have always had a huge hunger for continued learning and an ability to master and implement the new knowledge I gain.
 I would describe myself as a rare combination of acumen, persistence and charisma.
 I am popular, outgoing and a person who takes the initiative, yet also a person who recognizes the value of pausing for quiet analytical reflection.